Ke'Bryan Hayes Player Props: Pirates vs. Cardinals

 Cardinals Pitching Rankings

-- The 9.3 strikeouts per nine innings compiled by the Cardinals pitching staff ranks eighth in the league.
+- The Cardinals pitching staff is 10th in MLB with a collective 9.3 strikeouts per nine innings.

-- The Cardinals have a 4.89 team ERA that ranks 19th among all league pitching staffs.
+- The Cardinals have the 21st-ranked team ERA across all league pitching staffs (4.89).

-- Montgomery (2-0) gets the start for the Cardinals, his third of the season.
+- The Cardinals will look to Woodford (0-2) in his third start of the season.

-- In his last time out on Saturday, the lefty threw seven scoreless innings against the Milwaukee Brewers while surrendering three hits.
+- The righty last appeared on Sunday against the Milwaukee Brewers, when he tossed 4 2/3 innings, allowing three earned runs while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.